WebKit/WebKit/Source/WebKit/WPEPlatform/docs/tutorial-platform.md

 [Overview](overview.html).
 The examples here use the public `wpe-platform-2.0` API, in C.

+If you are porting an existing WPEBackend-fdo backend, the "exportable" callback set (`export_fdo_egl_image` and friends) collapses into the single [vfunc@View.render_buffer] below, and the rest of the fdo surface maps onto the classes described here.
+The [Migration mapping table](migration-mapping.html) pairs each old symbol with its WPEPlatform equivalent.

 ## The display: connecting and creating objects

 The [class@Display] is the entry point.
 It opens the connection to the